SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_027.png" alt="exercise1" width="50%">
 <br><br>
 To insert data, we will use SQL-Insert statements to create the continents and Call statements to create the countries.
+The SQL-Insert statements can be run together, the Call statements need to be run individually because they contain variables.

 <img src="img/CPL166_029.png" alt="exercise1" width="70%">